 - Pharmacological management

 Some programs offer immediate access to families in need; however, for some programs, the need is so great that The Buckeye Ranch is forced to place potential families on a waiting list.
-Our Family Resources staff can work with you to try to provide the most appropriate level of care as soon as possible.
-For the latest information on any program you are interested in accessing, contact The Buckeye Ranch’s Family Resources Department at (614) 384-7798 or toll free at (800) 859-5665, option 1 to speak with a Resource Coordinator.
+Our Admissions and Engagemnt staff can work with you to try to provide the most appropriate level of care as soon as possible.
+For the latest information on any program you are interested in accessing, contact The Buckeye Ranch’s Admissions and Engagement Department at (614) 384-7798 or toll free at (800) 859-5665, option 1 to speak with a Engagement Specialist.

 Fees range depending on the type of care needed.
 Some service costs are offset by Medicaid, or the client’s local Alcohol, Drug, and Mental Health Board.
-For specific information on fees or funding options, contact The Buckeye Ranch’s Family Resources Department at (614) 384-7798 or toll free at (800) 859-5665, option 1.
+For specific information on fees or funding options, contact The Buckeye Ranch’s Admissions and Engagement Department at (614) 384-7798 or toll free at (800) 859-5665, option 1.

 No. Most referrals for residential treatment come through a county agency or through the court system.
 If you are interested in other services that The Buckeye Ranch offers, such as outpatient or community-based counseling, you are welcome to self-refer and can do so through our website referral form or via phone.
 If you have any questions about this process, please contact us at (614) 384-7798.